Sanjaisamson/URL_shortner/README.md

 ## Development setup

-1. Done  `npm install` for `Backend` and `Frontend -> url_shortner` seperatly
+1. Do `npm install` inside `Backend` directory and npm install inside `Web_client` directory seperatly.
-2. set up the .env file with Token_secrets and port number
+2. Need to setup .env file for both backend and Web_client, you can refer `.env-example` file (you can just copy and rename the same file to`.env`, the project will run).
-3. Run dev react server with the command mentioned in the package.json file.
+3. Run dev react server with the command mentioned in the package.json file.(`npm start`)
-4. Run dev Node server with the command mentioned in the package.json file.
+4. Run dev Node server with the command mentioned in the package.json file.(`npm run dev`)

 ## Testing

 - Backend unit testing is done by `.rest`
 - Front-end tesing is done manually